redislabs-training/ru203/README.md

 ### 2. Load the sample data

-The commands that load the sample data are in the files `commands.redis`, which is part of this git repository.
+The commands that load the sample data are in the file `commands.redis`, which is part of this git repository.
 To load this data, run the following command from your terminal:

 ```
 redis-cli < commands.redis > output.txt